 Most recently, scientists and beekeepers have realized that Varroa infestation is more complex than originally thought.
 It turns out that viruses vectored by the mite may be a huge factor in honey bee colony losses.
 For a comprehensive study on Varroa, see Biology and Control of Varroa destructor by Peter Rosenkranz a,*, Pia Aumeier b, Bettina Ziegelmann, The Journal of Invertebrate Pathology.

 A new technology on the horizon known as RNAi may have some utility in the future as a “silver bullet.”
 However, this is only a dream at the moment.
-Treatment still relies on a delicate balancing act. as one wag put it, “it’s not easy killing a bug on a bug without killing both.”
+Treatment still relies on a delicate balancing act.
+As one wag put it, “it’s not easy killing a bug on a bug without killing both.”

-The Africanized honey bee is a special case with reference to Varroa and appears to be much more tolerant in Brazil as well as its parent stock in South Africa.
+The Africanized honey bee is a special case with reference to Varroa and appears to be much more tolerant in Brazil, as well as its parent African stock in South Africa.
 Other countries may have tolerant stock due to absence of treatments, including war torn areas like Iraq.
 At least one dissertation has dealt with this situation in Mexico.